southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 # Database Schemas

 This document details the rules for storing data in a standardized format using [SQLite](https://db.rstudio.com/databases/sqlite/) databases.
-The file paths below refer to locations on the Data Server under "E:/SA/".
-Occurences of "[state]" refer to 2-letter abbreviations and "[period]" refer to the most recent time period in year-quarter covered for a data pull (e.g., 2019-q2, 2019-q4, etc.).
+The file paths below refer to locations on the Data Server under `E:/SA/`.
+Occurences of `[state]` refer to 2-letter abbreviations and `[period]` refer to the most recent time period in year-quarter covered for a data pull (e.g., "2019-q2", "2019-q4", etc.).

 ## Overview